Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

 In addition to these join algorithms, which are not optimized for SGX, we also investigate CrkJoin~\cite{maliszewskiCrackingLikeJoinTrusted2023}.
-CrkJoin is a partitioned hash join especially optimized for the main bottlenecks of \sgxOne: EPC paging and random main memory accesses.
+CrkJoin is a partitioned hash join designed with the main bottlenecks of \sgxOne{} in mind: EPC paging and random main memory accesses.
 It performs in-place radix partitioning without random memory accesses by iteratively sorting input tables into partitions.
 The sort happens one bit at a time.
-Two pointers are moved from start and end of the table towards the middle until they meet.
+Two pointers are moved from the start and end of the table towards the middle until they meet.
 Tuples with keys in the wrong order are swapped.
+The sort starts single-threaded and the number of sorting threads is doubled after each bit until the number of hardware threads is reached.
 After partitioning, CrkJoin uses the same in-cache join method as RHO~\cite{maliszewskiCrackingLikeJoinTrusted2023}.
+We optimized CrkJoin for our experiment hardware by configuring the available L2 cache size, as mentioned by the authors.

+We do not study specialized join implementations that hide memory access patterns like the oblivious hash join of ObliDB~\cite{eskandarianObliDBObliviousQuery2019} or the oblivious sort-merge join from Opaque \cite{zhengOpaqueObliviousEncrypted2017}.
+We excluded them because they include algorithmic overheads that make them much slower than traditional join algorithms \cite{maliszewskiWhatPriceJoining2021} and might hide performance overheads caused by architectural effects of SGXv2.

-\textbf{Join data.} The input tables to the joins consist of rows with a 32-bit key (as join columns) and a 32-bit value (as tuple payload).
-All joins are foreign key joins and keys follow a uniform distribution.
-Similar to previous studies~\cite{maliszewskiWhatPriceJoining2021,maliszewskiCrackingLikeJoinTrusted2023,blanasDesignEvaluationMain2011,kimSortVsHash2009,schuhExperimentalComparisonThirteen2016}, we do not materialize join results in most of our join benchmarks.
-Joins including materialization are tested in \cref{sec:join-sdk} and in full queries in \cref{sec:full-queries}.
+\textbf{Join data.} The input tables consist of rows with a 32-bit key (as join columns) and a 32-bit value (as tuple payload).
+All joins are foreign key joins, and keys follow a random uniform distribution.
+Similar to previous studies~\cite{maliszewskiWhatPriceJoining2021,maliszewskiCrackingLikeJoinTrusted2023,blanasDesignEvaluationMain2011,kimSortVsHash2009,schuhExperimentalComparisonThirteen2016}, we do not materialize join results in most of our join benchmarks to prevent potential side-effects caused by expensive memory allocations.
+We look at the effect of result materialization and memory allocation separately in \cref{sec:join-sdk} and in full queries in \cref{sec:full-queries}.
+The experiments in this section join a \qty{100}{\mega\byte} and a \qty{400}{\mega\byte} table if not mentioned otherwise.
+This equals the cache-exceed setting in the TEEBench paper~\cite{maliszewskiWhatPriceJoining2021} on join performance in SGXv1 and is similar to average join sizes in TPC-H at scale factor 100.
+Since our goal is not a comprehensive comparison of join algorithms among each other but understanding the performance effect of SGXv2 enclaves on join execution, we do not investigate varying payload sizes, data distributions, or other data characteristics.
+In particular, we do not investigate data skew since it causes non-SGX-specific effects, such as stragglers during parallel execution.
+Instead, we focus on those parameters that uncover interesting performance and hardware effects of SGXv2.